 - B- or better in undergraduate courses listed: biochemistry, pathophysiology, pharmacology, and advanced nutrition or medical nutrition therapy (MNT).

-- Personal statement of career goals and background experiences, including volunteer and work experiences completed outside of course requirements.
+- Personal statement of career goals and background experiences.

 - Written recommendations from at least two individuals who are in positions to attest to the applicant's ability to successfully complete the program.

 Program Prerequisites* Course marked * require B- (2.7) grade or better.
 Recommend C or better in remaining prerequisites.